-The President of the Queen’s Privy Council for Canada is responsible for this organization.
+The Deputy Prime Minister and Minister of Intergovernmental Affairs is responsible for this organization.
 The Canadian Intergovernmental Conference Secretariat (CICS), established pursuant to an agreement reached at the May 1973 First Ministers’ Conference, is an agency of the federal, provincial and territorial governments.
 Its mandate is to provide administrative support and planning services for intergovernmental conferences of First Ministers, Ministers and Deputy Ministers.

 These intergovernmental conferences are a key instrument for consultation and negotiation among the different orders of government and assist in the development of national and/or provincial/territorial policies.
 They are a critical component of the workings of the Canadian federation and represent a core principle of our democratic society.